betajaen/giraffe/README.md

 Just call Begin/Add/End as many times or combinations as you need to.

 Alright, what is it licenced under.
-Can I use it in my millon dollar game?
+Can I use it in my million dollar game?
 --------------------------------------------------------------------------

 Giraffe Copyright (c) 2014 Robin Southern